GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

                   -out maxbin/maxbin
     ```

-!!! terminal-2 "Submit the script as a slurm job:"
+!!! terminal-2 "Submit the script as a slurm job"

     ```bash
     sbatch maxbin_clustering.sl
     ```

-!!! note "Note"
+!!! note "`MaxBin` runtime"

     This will take a bit longer to complete, as `MaxBin` uses gene prediction tools to identify the ideal contigs to use as the start of each bin.